 In fact, according to PwC, Indonesia can overcome these challenges and manufacturing is one of the key contributors to Indonesia becoming the 5th largest economy globally.
 It is also predicted that Indonesia will soon move up from the current 16th place to surpass powerful countries such as Germany, Russia, Brazil, etc., in just a mere 12 years’ time.

-In 2014, Indonesia started to revitalise its manufacturing industry.
-In spite of the economic challenges as mentioned, the manufacturing sector in Indonesia shows no sign of slowing down.
+In 2014, Indonesia started to revitalize its manufacturing industry.
+In spite of the economic challenges mentioned, the manufacturing sector in Indonesia shows no sign of slowing down.

 Besides, more and more industrial parks have popped up in the country.
-Those parks are usually developed in cooperation with other international partners that ensures their occupancy and profit.
+Those parks are usually developed in cooperation with other international partners that ensure their occupancy and profit.

 One of the parks that hit the attention of international investors was built in Semarang recently.
 Read Semarang: The Future of Manufacturing Industry in Indonesia.

-When comparing Indonesia to other countries in Asia, Indonesia has the most appealing labour costs.
+When comparing Indonesia to other countries in Asia, Indonesia has the most appealing labor costs.
 In other words, the profits of manufacturers will be higher due to the lower production costs.

-Sitting at the place of the world’s fourth-largest population at 260 million, the purchasing power is also favourable to the growth of manufacturing in Indonesia.
+Sitting at the place of the world’s fourth-largest population at 260 million, the purchasing power is also favorable to the growth of manufacturing in Indonesia.

-According to statistics published by Euromonitor, the annual disposable income of Indonesian households have exceeded US$10,000, a huge increase from 6 million to 16 million in just five years.
+According to statistics published by Euromonitor, the annual disposable income of Indonesian households has exceeded US$10,000, a huge increase from 6 million to 16 million in just five years.

 Cekindo offers market research that will help smooth the entire process.
-We also serve a good avenue for you to connect with potential suppliers, buyers and distributors and most importantly, we will assist you with the incorporation of your business in Indonesia.
+We also serve as a good avenue for you to connect with potential suppliers, buyers, and distributors, and most importantly, we will assist you with the incorporation of your business in Indonesia.